Technique is the aspect of an actor's work that enables him to perform reliably and consistently night after night.

-Eventually technique must be absorbed into the me-myself, buried in the subliminal, transcended, made the servant of the artistic intention.
-The more rigorous the technique that is being learned, the more difficult this is to achieve.
+Eventually technique must be assimilated into the me-myself, buried in the subliminal, transcended, made the servant of the artistic intention.
+The more rigorous the technique being learned, the more difficult this is to achieve.
 Actors who display a conscious intellectual control of their work seem not to trust that they have absorbed their technique, and the effect is stiff and wooden.

 In educating the actor, one must pursue a balanced approach to technique.
 Although technique builds reliability and actually opens up expressive possibilities, too much emphasis on it can present the individual student with an insurmountable barrier.
 The danger is not that the student can't eventually learn technique; it is more that he can't learn to transcend it.
 It is always a good idea to keep technical exercises tied to expressive and communicative values.